rencap12/Shellhacks_24/README.md

+# Resource RON

-# Full Stack App with React, Node.js, and Docker
+## Overview - Full Stack App with React, Node.js, OpenAI API, and Docker
-# edit to include a database (supabase?) and or api

-## Overview
-This is a full-stack application using React for the frontend and Node.js for the backend.
+This is a full-stack application using React for the client and Node.js and OpenAI API for the backend.
 The app is fully Dockerized, making it easy to spin up in any environment.

 ## Technologies
 - **Frontend**: React (Vite)